 Before retaining an expert, counsel should consider how they intend to use the expert and whether they want to shield the expert's opinions and work product from production.
 Answering these questions will guide the structure of the expert engagement.

-In contrast, counsel are required to disclose the identity, qualifications and opinions of experts who may be called to testify in pretrial discovery or at trial; the facts or data considered by the expert; and a list of other cases in which the expert testified during the previous four years.
-Communications between a party’s counsel and a potential testifying expert may also be subject to disclosure if they (i) ‘relate to compensation for the expert's study or testimony,' (ii) reveal facts or data that counsel provided to the expert and that the expert considered in forming their opinions, or (iii) they reveal assumptions counsel provided to the expert that the expert relied on in forming their opinions.16
+In contrast, counsel are required to disclose the identity, qualifications and opinions of experts who may be called to testify in pretrial discovery or at trial; the facts or data considered by the expert; and a list of other cases in which the expert testified during the previous four years.15 Communications between a party's counsel and a potential testifying expert may also be subject to disclosure if they (i) ‘relate to compensation for the expert's study or testimony,' (ii) reveal facts or data that counsel provided to the expert and that the expert considered in forming their opinions, or (iii) they reveal assumptions counsel provided to the expert that the expert relied on in forming their opinions.16

 Documenting the results of an investigation

 Before drafting a written report summarising the results of a corporate internal investigation, counsel should consider and carefully review with the client the pros and cons of committing the results to writing.